 The Department of Geological Sciences is designed to foster high-caliber student research that will lead to publishable results.
 The master's degree is intended to prepare students for a job in industry or for entrance into a PhD program.
 The doctoral degree trains students for work as government research scientists, industry research scientists or academic scientists.

 Research activities in the Department of Geological Sciences are far-reaching and often interdisciplinary.
-A major focus of the department is earth surface processes, including geochemistry, geomicrobiology, and sedimentology.
-Other research areas include environmental geosciences, experimental geology, and petrology.
+A major focus of the department is earth surface processes, including biogeochemistry, geochemistry, geomicrobiology, and sedimentology.
+Other research areas include climate change, energy and environmental processes, environmental geosciences, experimental geology, and petrology.

 |Fall Admission||Spring Admission|

 |PhD||January 30||September 15|